Policies, Codes & Other Documents

 ESG funds and stocks are also selected and put together after weighing the social impact of the business practices employed by the companies in question.
 This includes aspects like employee safety measures, fair treatment at the workplace and socio-economic initiatives that companies implement as a part of their Corporate Social Responsibility drive.
 ESG investment takes into account all such criteria before deciding on whether a company is socially conscious.

 The ESG investment segment is a rapidly growing area in the Indian market.
 One of the earliest signs of a shift in the investment rationale occurred in 2011, when the NIFTY 100 ESG index was introduced in the market.
 In the years since, the NIFTY 100 ESG index has recorded a return of 10.6%, while the corresponding figure for the traditional NIFTY 100 index comes in at 9.1% only.
-AMFI estimates that currently, the assets under management for ESG funds is around Rs.
-45 billion.
+It is estimated that currently, the assets under management for ESG funds is around $650 million in India.
 Clearly, this is a quickly emerging segment that you will no doubt want to include in your investment portfolio.

 Additional Read: Safe investments to ride out market volatility

-In this segment, companies are judged based on how they fare with respect to governance-related factors like financial disclosures and adherence to regulatory requirements, among others.
-Companies that do not conform to the governance requirements applicable to them are generally considered as poor ESG investments.
+In this segment, companies are judged based on how they fare with respect to governance-related factors like company’s integrity, financial disclosures, adherence to regulatory requirements, political contributions, accountability to shareholders, diversity in leadership, etc. Companies that do not conform to the governance requirements applicable to them are generally considered as poor ESG investments.
 Those businesses that adhere to governance and regulatory laws and ensure that they remain legally compliant are good options to consider.

 One way to go about investing in an environmentally, socially and governance conscious manner is to evaluate these factors yourself.
 A more efficient way to go about adding ESG investments to your investment portfolio is to opt for ESG funds, which are quickly being added by the dozens to the existing investment options in the Indian financial markets.
 These funds, which are managed by professional fund managers, are ideal options for beginner investors as well as for other retail investors who prefer to enlist the help of experts.